 SEC-026: Powered Industrial Truck (PIT) Operation

-To prevent injury and damage resulting from the misuse of powered industrial trucks (PITs) through operator safety training and following procedures for safe operations, equipment maintenance and awareness of the work environment.
+The University is committed to the safety of its faculty, staff, and students and has set forth requirements to prevent injury and damage resulting from the misuse of powered industrial trucks (PITs) (1) through operator safety training and (2) following procedures for safe operations, equipment maintenance, and awareness of the work environment.

-All Powered Industrial Truck (PIT) operators shall be educated through classroom and hands-on training so that they are proficient in safely operating their assigned PIT.
+All Powered Industrial Truck (PIT) operators shall be certified through classroom/online and hands-on training so that they are proficient in safely operating their assigned PIT.